lemocla/Which-way-is-up/documentation/features/features.md

     The website features a navigation menu on top of the page to allow users to easily navigate throughout the website.
 The navigation is also collapsible on mobile devices for better visibility.

-    Once a user is logged in, the navigation menu will update to allow users to access all features related to them such as their profile page, adding items and collections.
+    Once a user is logged in, the navigation menu will update to allow users to access all features related to them such as their profile page or adding items and portfolio items if the user is the shop owner.

     If a user has an item in their shopping bag, quantities in the shopping bag will display next to shopping cart icon.

+    The navigation bar will be partly populated dynamically when the shop owner adds additional types of portfolio (in the same way as commission and collection).
+Each dropdown menu in each portfolio categories will also dynamically populated so that the shop owner can keep the website up-to-date.

     - ### **User stories**
       > - As a site user, I want to easily navigate across the site so that I can find the information I need.

  - ## **Homepage**

-    The homepage will feature a hero image giving a broad overview of the artist's breath of work, as well as a featured collection and a section where user will be able to download a colourable sheet as well as a selection of reviews for the website with button redirecting to a review page.
+    The homepage features a hero image giving a broad overview of the artist's work, as well as a featured collection and a section where user will be able to download a colourable sheet.
+The homepage also features a selection of reviews for the website with a button redirecting to a review page.

+    The featured collection is populated dynamically according the shop owner selection when managing his portfolios and also feature a link redirecting the portfolio page.

     - ### **User stories**
       > - As site user, I want to engage with the artist work so that I can be part of the artist community